LagunaLabM/python-security-log-analyzer/README.md

 ## How to Use It
 You can view the `Cybersecurity_log_analyzer.ipynb` file directly in this repository.
 Because it's a self-contained notebook (it creates its own log files for the simulation), you can see the code, my documentation, and the final output for each cell, all in one place.

+## Acknowledgments
+The core logic and all Python code in this notebook were written by me.
+I used an AI assistant to help refine the in-code comments and improve the documentation for this `README.md` file.